-There is a special feeling that comes with touting around a picnic blanket you’ve made yourself.
-Perfect for summer feasts, this watermelon blanket is sure to make you smile.
+There is a special feeling that comes with eating off of a picnic blanket you’ve made yourself.
+Perfect for warm-weather feasts, this watermelon blanket is sure to make you smile.
 And it's fun and easy to make with some fabric and fabric paint.

-If you can bear to use your vintage french linens as picnic blankets they do make a beautiful accessory for the spring picnic season.
-French linens feel airy, light and make everything you place on them look so pulled together.
+If you can bear to use your vintage French linens as picnic blankets, they do make a beautiful accessory for the spring picnic season.
+French linens feel airy and light, and they make everything you place on them look so pulled together.
 Make sure the linens are washable, so you don't regret any spills or grass stains.

-A picnic without food is a sorry sight.
-After all, the meal is what turns "some people sitting on a blanket outdoors" into a bona fide picnic.
+It's the meal that turns "some people sitting on a blanket outdoors" into a bona fide picnic.
 From elaborate lunches to just cheese and wine, there are plenty of menu options to consider.
-Keep in mind the weather and how far you'll need to travel to the picnic site—no one wants to eat a wilted salad or soggy sandwiches.
+Keep the weather in mind and how far you'll need to travel to the picnic site.
+No one wants to eat a wilted salad or soggy sandwiches.

 Mason Jar Meals

 This idea is for those picnic fans who prefer to plan ahead.
-A mason jar meal helps avoid the hefty clean-up post-picnic and keeps ingredients from getting soggy.
+A mason jar meal helps to avoid the hefty cleanup post-picnic, and it keeps ingredients from getting soggy.
 Plus, most recipes pack well in mason jars, so you can tailor them to your tastes.

 Tartines, Tartines, Tartines

-A tartines only picnic is such a fun idea!
-Get creative with your seasonal toppings to create tasty open-faced sandwiches to share.
-This fare is simple, light and very spring picnic appropriate.
+A tartines-only picnic is such a fun idea.
+Get creative with your seasonal toppings to make tasty open-faced sandwiches to share.
+This fare is simple, light, and very spring picnic appropriate.

 A pan bagnet is a French picnic sandwich that your guests will love to share.
-This sandwich is convenient and easy as you only need one big loaf with your favorite toppings versus many small personal sandwiches.
+This sandwich is convenient and easy, as you only need one big loaf with your favorite toppings versus many small personal sandwiches.
 Just don't forget a good knife to cut the bagnet for everyone.

 Edible Flower Popsicles

-The right accessories can help take your picnic to the next level (or just make hauling your supplies around a little bit easier).
+The right accessories can help to take your picnic to the next level (or just to make hauling your supplies a little bit easier).
 From over-the-top decorations to more practical options, here are a few of our favorite ideas.

-Water coolers have a certain tailgate kind of vibe that doesn’t make for the most visually pleasing picnic accessory.
+Coolers have a certain tailgate kind of vibe that doesn’t make for the most visually pleasing picnic accessory.
 This easy DIY tutorial turns your run-of-the-mill cooler into something that looks much more high end.
 It uses wood grain contact paper to cover the cooler lid, making it almost look like a pretty tabletop.

 Those picnic-goers who love to stay organized will be really into this DIY basket liner.
-Your serveware, utensils, and snacks will all have their dedicated spots in your basket, thanks to pockets sewn into the liner.
+Your dishes, utensils, and snacks will all have their dedicated spots in your basket, thanks to pockets sewn into the liner.
 Plus, you can customize the fabric and style to your liking.